 Semicolons to Separate List ItemsItems in lists are usually separated with commas (as in the first example below).
 However, if the list items themselves contain commas, then semicolons can be used as separators to outrank those commas.

 In the first example below, the comma after butter is called an Oxford comma.
 In the US, when there are more than two list items, your readers will expect a comma before the conjunction (in this case, and) that precedes the last list item.
 In the UK, the tendency is not to use the Oxford comma.
-Be warned that Brits and Americans are very inconsistent on whether they sit inside or outside the "use an Oxford comma" camp.
+Be warned that Brits and Americans are very inconsistent on this guidance.
 The bottom line is choose whichever convention your company uses (or which you like best if you have that much freedom) and be consistent.